-The WSIB is required to apply judgment when making estimates and assumptions that affect the reported amounts recognized in the consolidated financial statements.
-These estimates have a direct effect on the measurement of transactions and balances recognized in the consolidated financial statements, and actual results could differ from those estimates.
+The WSIB is required to apply judgment when making estimates and assumptions that affect the reported amounts recognized in the unaudited condensed interim consolidated financial statements.
+These estimates have a direct effect on the measurement of transactions and balances recognized in the unaudited condensed interim consolidated financial statements, and actual results could differ from those estimates.
 Estimates are reviewed on an ongoing basis, with any related revisions recorded in the period in which they are adjusted.

 In addition, the WSIB has made judgments, aside from those that involve estimates, in the process of applying its accounting policies.
-These judgments can affect the amounts recognized in the consolidated financial statements.
+These judgments can affect the amounts recognized in the unaudited condensed interim consolidated financial statements.